isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    }

-Note that only one of name or code is required; there is no need to specify both.
+Note that either name or code is required; there is no need to specify both.
 Space has a default value of "dhcp4", so this can be skipped as well if a regular (not encapsulated) DHCPv4 option is defined.
 Finally, csv-format defaults to true, so it too can be skipped, unless